Hurricane supplies: You buy it, it's yours

 On Thursday morning, he ordered the extra generators, which were immediately put on a tractor trailer in South Carolina and on the way to Englewood.

 However, once Hurricane Dorian passes, customers who buy generators there should be ready to keep them in their garages.
-The 70-year-old hardware store rules specifically state there are no returns on hurricane supplies.
+The 70-year-old hardware store's rules specifically state there are no returns on hurricane supplies.

 "People try to return everything after a hurricane," Fisher said.
 "They ask for their money back for water, batteries, flashlights, hammers, nails, everything.
 We can't take it all back.
 We spend thousands to get these items in before the storm.
 That means some supplies are being shipped overnight to help our customers."